learn-co-curriculum/react-rails-project-setup-guide/README.md

 Both routes work just fine because we're running a separate server for React.

-**However**, when we're running React within the Rails application after deploying, we also have routes defined for our Rails API; and Rails will be responsible for all the routing logic in our application.
+**However**, when we're running React within the Rails application after deploying, we also have routes defined for our Rails API, and Rails will be responsible for all the routing logic in our application.
 There will be only one server running: the Rails server; all the React code will run client-side in the browser.